 Alternatively, eating a good diet, but not exercising enough, can weaken our Lungs and Spleen.

 Modern life in the West inclines us to the bad habits listed above.
-So Lung Phlegm with both Lung and Spleen deficiency is becoming more frequent.
-We may not be working physically as hard as our genes were used to, but we are straining our genes in other ways.
+So Lung Phlegm with both Lung and Spleen deficiency is occurring more often.
+We may not be working physically as hard as our genes were used to, but we are straining them in other ways.

 Re-read the list of causes above and consider how you can adopt better habits.